 Which vs That – Google Trends & Usage Data

-Which vs that is a highly searched grammar topic worldwide.
-English learners in the US, UK, India, and Australia frequently look for which vs that examples, usage rules, and punctuation guides.
-Non-native speakers often struggle in professional writing contexts.
+Moreover, which vs that is a highly searched grammar topic worldwide.
+In fact, English learners in the US, UK, India, and Australia frequently look for which vs that examples, usage rules, and punctuation guides.
+As a result, non-native speakers often struggle in professional writing contexts.

 Comparison Table: Which vs That